Mt Penang Parklands

 Stage one has already started with sewer service works around the Central Coast Highway precinct.
 For more information about current work activities:

-To drive economic growth in the region, HCCDC has identified two Mt Penang sites that are suitable for commercial redevelopment.
+To drive economic growth in the region, HCCDC has identified two Mount Penang sites that are suitable for commercial redevelopment.
 The redevelopments are in line with the planning controls for the Parklands, and consistent with the broader regional planning for the Central Coast that identifies Kariong and Somersby for future economic and jobs growth.

 These combined developments are anticipated to create over 3000 new jobs on the site, leverage the existing infrastructure, and support local industry to keep jobs in the region.